Consortium Agreement Policy

 Students who do not meet these conditions and have an extenuating circumstance must submit a personal statement to OSFA for consideration.

 *Students who are not enrolled in at least 6 UA units and would like to enroll in another institution that is outside of the 90-mile radius of Tucson and Sierra Vista may be approved by OSFA.

 Before your Consortium Agreement is reviewed by OSFA

-- UA scholarships, tuition awards and Arizona Assurance funding require full-time enrollment at the UA.
-Students receiving outside or Native American scholarships must obtain permission from the donor to take non-UA classes.
+- University of Arizona scholarships, tuition awards and Arizona Assurance funding require full-time enrollment at Arizona.
+Students receiving outside or Native American scholarships must obtain permission from the donor to take non-Arizona classes.

 - Students who are awarded institutional grants, such as the University Grant, and not enrolled in at least 9 UA units (fall and spring) or 6 UA units (summer) will have their institutional grants canceled.